rarible/protocol-contracts/libraries/contracts/LibOrderData.md

 - `"V3"` two types of `V3` orders.
   - `"V3_BUY"`
     - fields
-      - `LibPart.Part[] payouts`, works the same as in `V1` orders
+      - `uint[] payouts`, works the same as in `V1` orders, but address + amount are encoded into uint (first 12 bytes for amount, last 20 bytes for address), not using `LibPart.Part` struct
-      - `uint originFee`, instead of array there can only be 1 originFee, and address + amount is encoded into uint, not using `LibPart.Part` struct
+      - `uint originFee`, instead of array there can only be 1 originFee, and address + amount are encoded into uint (first 12 bytes for amount, last 20 bytes for address), not using `LibPart.Part` struct
-      - `bool isMakeFill`, works the same as in `V2` orders
   - `"V3_SELL"`
     - fields
-      - `LibPart.Part[] payouts`, works the same as in `V1` orders
+      - `uint[] payouts`, works the same as in `V1` orders, but address + amount are encoded into uint (first 12 bytes for amount, last 20 bytes for address), not using `LibPart.Part` struct
-      - `uint originFee`, instead of array there can only be 1 originFee, and address + amount is encoded into uint, not using `LibPart.Part` struct
+      - `uint originFee`, instead of array there can only be 1 originFee, and address + amount are encoded into uint (first 12 bytes for amount, last 20 bytes for address), not using `LibPart.Part` struct
-      - `bool isMakeFill`, works the same as in `V2` orders
       - `uint maxFeesBasePoint`
         - maximum amount of fees that can be taken from payment (e.g. 10%)
         - chosen by seller, that's why it's only present in `V3_SELL` orders